Fashionable Milan might have shortcomings—but it’s worth the trip

 For starters, prepare for your arrival into Milano Centrale station by not wearing too-tight yoga pants, fanny pack and white sneakers.
 Not that you should care what other people think.
 But you are in the city of Gucci, so you might as well try to look effortlessly chic.
 Exit the train to find a sea of black suits, men groomed with slick dark hair and many pairs of oversized glasses covering women’s delicate faces.
 And the stilettos.
 Lots of 4-inch heels easily walking through the station.
 How do they do it?
 They’re Italian.

 Originally a trading center founded by the Romans in 222 BC, Milan is still THE place the entire world travels to for luxury goods.
-We offer the Milan City Sightseeing Tour so you can scout out which stores you’d like to window-shop in before committing your entire paycheck away.
-Hop on and off at will as boutiques beckon with their fine gauge sweaters and silk ties.
-Not that all is material here.
+Boutiques beckon with their fine gauge sweaters and silk ties.
+Scout out which stores you’d like to window-shop in before committing your entire paycheck away.

 Mark Twain visited the Milan Cathedral, and upon seeing the masterwork said, “What a wonder it is!
 So grand, so solemn, so vast!
 And yet so delicate, so airy, so graceful!”
 With its 135 spires, the church is the 4th largest in the world and took over 500 years to build.
 You too can tour the wonder.
 Head to the roof and get a better look at the delicate flying buttresses and openwork pinnacles.